cseAtIITK/admissions-website/src/announcements/2015-04-25-PG-admission-May-Shortlist.md

 The following documents in original are needed at the time of you test/interview.

-1. Degree certificate
+1. Degree certificate: For students who are in their final year and have not yet got the degree certificate, please bring all your grade cards and provisional certificate if any.

 2. Date of birth

 3. SC/ST/OBC/ certificates if applicable.

-4. Photo identity cards (passport, pan-card, adhar-card, driving license etc)
+4. Photo identity cards (passport, pan-card, adhar-card, driving license etc).

 NOTE: The photo identity card is a must and we will not allow candidates without a valid id card to appear for the screening test.